mbaldassaro/venv_requirements_demo/README.md

 If you are using Python 3 (and you should be), the 'venv' package for creating virtual environments is included by default (Note: if you are using Python 2, you will need to [install, use and follow instructions for the 'virtualenv' package](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)).
 On the command prompt, enter:

-> python -m venv env
+> py -3 -m venv env

 (if you are using a Mac, in the terminal, enter: python3 -m venv env)